 Additionally, I am 100 percent committed to creating the best possible web solution for myself and my fellow real estate agents.

 Here are the pain-points solved by the Ballen Real estate websites

-- Our websites are designed for mobile.
+- We design our websites for mobile.
 Period.

 - Ballen Real Estate Websites honor the need for speed and are crafted to be quick-loading at launch.

 - Got tracking?
-Ballen Real Estate Websites are infused with the tools you need to track and measure results.
+We infuse your site with the tools you need to track and measure results.

 - Best of all: YOU OWN IT!
 We may help you build your dream website, but you are in complete control.

 When I became a real estate agent, I had no idea I’d also have to learn to be great at marketing.
-As I grew into my love of marketing, I had no idea how quickly I’d have to evolve to keep up with trends and technology.
-As I learned to evolve, I had no idea how many other agents were struggling with the same problems.
-So I defined my own “big why” as discovering and developing solutions to help others become more successful.
-Thus, I learned how to fail forward – owning my mistakes, wearing my bruises with pride, so I could remove pain-points for myself, and for others.
+As I grew into my love of business, I had no idea how quickly I’d have to evolve to keep up with trends and technology.
+As I developed, I had no idea how many other agents were struggling with the same problems.
+So I defined my own “big why.”
+I want to dedicate career discovering and developing solutions to help others become more successful.
+Thus, I learned how to fail forward – owning my mistakes, wearing my bruises with pride, so that I could remove pain-points for myself, and for others.